By Mike Cobb, Director of Engineering

 Update Your Operating System (OS)

 Make sure your operating system is up to date.
-Security features are almost always included in OS updates, so make sure your Apple, Windows or Google software is running on the most current operating system.
+Security features are almost always included in OS updates, so make sure your Apple, Windows or Google software is running on the most current security updates.

 Before any software update, be sure you have a current backup copy of your data and your programs.
 If the software update fails, a second copy of your important information will ensure that you will not lose your data.